NYC ups policing in Jewish areas after spate of attacks

-NEW YORK (AP) — New York City is increasing its police presence in some Brooklyn neighborhoods with large Jewish populations after possibly anti-Semitic attacks during the Hanukkah holiday, Mayor Bill de Blasio saidafter the latest episode happened Friday.
+NEW YORK (AP) — New York City is increasing its police presence in some Brooklyn neighborhoods with large Jewish populations after a string of possibly anti-Semitic attacks during the Hanukkah holiday, Mayor Bill de Blasio said after the latest episode happened Friday.

 Besides making officers more visible in Borough Park, Crown Heights and Williamsburg, police will boost visits to houses of worship and some other places, the mayor tweeted.

-“Anti-Semitism is an attack on the values of our city — and we will confront it head-on,” the Democrat wrote.
-He went later Fridayto the headquarters of Chabad-Lubavitch, an Orthodox Jewish movement basedin Crown Heights.
+“I feel pained that in this society, a place that is supposed to be of respect for everybody, a season when we’re supposed to be respecting everybody, we see hate rearing its very ugly head.
+We will not accept it,” the Democrat said during a visit later Friday to Crown Heights, where he met with some representatives of the local Jewish community.

-Around the city, police have gotten at least six reports this week of attacks possibly propelled by anti-Jewish bias.
+Around the city, police have gotten at least six reports this week — and eight since Dec.
+13 — of attacks possibly propelled by anti-Jewish bias.

+“It’s something that’s very alarming, and we treat it very seriously,” police Chief of Detectives Rodney Harrison said at a news conference Friday.

+The attacks have happened as Jewish communities in the New York City metro area were already on edge after a deadly Dec.
+10 shooting rampage at a northern New Jersey kosher market.
+New Jersey Attorney General Gurbir Grewal said the attack was driven by hatred of Jews and law enforcement.

 Her arrest came hours after a hate crime assault arrest in Brooklyn’s Gravesend neighborhood.
-There, police said, a woman was hit in the face with a bag by an attacker who made anti-Semitic comments Thursday afternoon.
-The victim, 34, was with a 3-year-old boy.
+There, according to police and court documents, a woman was hit in the head with a bag by an attacker who jumped in front of her, made anti-Semitic comments and vowed that “your end is coming to you” Thursday afternoon.
+The victim, 34, was with her 3-year-old son.

-The suspect in Thursday’s attack, Ayana Logan, 42, and Harris were both awaiting arraignment Friday.
-It wasn’t clear whether they had lawyers who could comment on the charges, and no working telephone numbers for the suspects could immediately be found.
+The suspect, Ayana Logan, 42, was freed on supervised release after being arraigned Friday.

+Her lawyer, Lauren Katzman, said she believed authorities were overreaching in casting the case as a hate crime.

 He had been wearing a yarmulke, according to former state Assemblyman Dov Hikind, who has founded a group dedicated to combating anti-Semitism.